timsutton/punic/README.markdown

 Punic supports Cartfile and Cartfile.resolved

-It currently supports a limited subset of Carthage features including limited subsets of "update" and "bootstrap".
+It currently supports a limited subset of Carthage features including limited subsets of 'update' and 'bootstrap'.

 ## License